yifengcao3/Meta-analysis/README.md

 ## DATA DESCRIPTION AND SUMMARY

-This project is based on a global meta-analysis I led as first author, published in *Nature Communications*.
-It compiles trait data from plants and animals to examine how competition between native and nonnative species shapes trait distributions.
-Data processing involved trait standardization, effect size calculation, and mixed-effects modeling.
-Results show that competition reduces trait means and increases variation, with stronger impacts from nonnatives.
-The project demonstrates skills in large-scale data integration, ecological statistics, and reproducible analysis.
+This project builds on a global meta-analysis I led as first author, published in Nature Communications.
+It compiles trait data from both plants and animals to investigate how competition between native and nonnative species shapes trait distributions.
+Data processing involved **trait standardization, effect size calculation, and mixed-effects modeling**.
+The workflow followed **PRISMA guidelines, incorporating systematic literature screening, extraction of text and figure-based data, trait categorization, and meta-analysis using metafor, multcomp, and bibliometrix in R**.

+Results indicate that competition generally reduces trait means while increasing trait variation, with stronger impacts observed for interactions involving nonnative species.
+This project demonstrates expertise in large-scale data integration, ecological statistics, and reproducible research workflows.

 ## PREPARATION FOR THE DATASET